Client Visibility

 Result: visibility recovery based on identified ranking signals, not assumptions.

 Reviews matter, but they are only one ranking factor.
 Without diagnosing the full signal profile, visibility rarely stabilizes.
+Show in client briefs.

 Posting can contribute to engagement signals, but it is only one factor.
 Rankings depend on overall relevance strength, service alignment, review consistency, and competitive comparison.
 Posting without diagnosing the root issue rarely restores lost visibility on its own.
+Agencies should identify the real gap before recommending tactics.

 Competitors rank higher when their profile more closely matches the search intent.
 This can include stronger category alignment, more complete service descriptions, better keyword coverage, higher engagement, or more consistent review activity.
 Small differences can significantly impact local ranking outcomes.
+Agencies use competitive intelligence to show clients exactly where they're losing and what to fix.